zorzonp/Mini_Proj_3/README.md

 # Mini_Proj_3
 ## About the Project
 This is the third mini project.
-The goal of this project was to expand on mini project 1 and add two differnt databases to it.
+The goal of this project was to expand on mini project 1 and add two different databases to it.
 This project adds MongoDB and MySQL throug additional API calls.

 # How To Run
 1) cd into the directory you downloaded the files to.